apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/LanguageSubset.md

 ## Further resources

 The above lists are describing features that are removed from Embedded Swift *by design*.
 Since Embedded Swift is currently an experimental preview, there might also be  features that are not yet implemented.
-See the in-development status at [Embedded Swift -- Status](EmbeddedSwiftStatus.md).
+See the in-development status at <doc:Status>.